kleopatra999/faq/answers.md

 <span id="mu"></span>
 ### What is the difference between `Any` and `Mu`?

-`Mu` is the base time from which all other types are derived.  `Any` is therefore derived from `Mu`, and represents just about any kind of Perl 6 value.
+`Mu` is the base type from which all other types are derived.  `Any` is therefore derived from `Mu`, and represents just about any kind of Perl 6 value.
 The major distinction is that `Any` excludes `Junction`.